Take this opportunity to learn about the Canadian Northwest Territories.

 Northwest Territories Demographics

 The population of the Northwest Territories has fluctuated significantly over the years with shifting borders and natural resource booms.
-The vast territory is now home to approximately 42 000 people.
+The vast territory is now home to more than 43,000 people.
 Just under half of these individuals live in the capital city of Yellowknife, while the remainder are dispersed into much smaller settlements.

-Well over a third of the residents of the NWT are of aboriginal descent.
-An additional 8% of the territory’s population identify as Metis, a group of mixed aboriginal and French heritage.
+Nearly half of the residents of the NWT are of aboriginal descent.
+An additional 9% of the territory's population identify as Metis, a group of mixed aboriginal and French heritage.
 Combined these communities give a strong indigenous character to the territory.
 In Yellowknife however, one finds a mixed community much more characteristic of the rest of Canada.

 Northwest Territories Immigration

-With its small population, the Northwest Territories is not a major recipient of immigration.
-Historically however before the territory was partitioned to create some of Canada’s modern-day provinces, the territory did welcome many thousands of immigrants.
-Nonetheless the current territory of NWT, like the rest of Canada, has been shaped strongly by the contributions of immigrants to the territory.
+With its small population, the Northwest Territories is not a major recipient of new immigrants in large numbers.
+Nonetheless, the Northwest Territories, like the rest of Canada, has been shaped strongly by the contributions of immigrants to the territory.

 Immigration to the province today is mainly to the capital city of Yellowknife.
 With the city's economy booming thanks to natural resources, individuals are moving to Yellowknife to take advantage of economic opportunities.
 The strongest growth area is in diamond mining, followed closely by the oil and gas industry.